apache/cloudstack-documentation/source/adminguide/templates/_create_linux.rst

 #. **Hostname Management**

-   Set a generic name to the template VM during installation, this will ensure components such as LVM do not appear unique to a machine.
+   Set a generic name to the Template Instance during installation, this will ensure components such as LVM do not appear unique to a machine.
 It is recommended that the name of "localhost" is used for installation.

    .. code:: bash